-Crash Course in Art History Limited offers participants to go on a journey, starting with the cave paintings in France and ending with Bridget Riley's painted stripes.
-We hop through the centuries and decades, learning interesting facts about the artists along the way.
+Join us on a journey, starting with the cave paintings in France and ending with Bridget Riley's painted stripes.
+We'll hop through the centuries and decades, learning interesting facts about the artists along the way.
 What did Michelangelo think about being landed the job of painting the ceiling of the Sistine Chapel?
 Who were the Fauves and how have they influenced art today?
 After flying through history, we will all create an artwork influenced by one of the artists we learned about.

 Think you aren't good at drawing?
 It doesn't matter!
 Some of us have put up barriers due to a bad experience with art making.
 This lesson will help to overcome that.
 Do you love making art?
 Great!
 Perhaps you will learn something new and can then repeat that back home.